Mucenici, a traditional Romanian honey and walnut pastry recipe made only once a year on March 9th to celebrate the Forty Martyrs of Sebaste.

 - When the dough has risen, place it on a working table and flatten it slightly.

 - Cut the dough into 15-20 equal pieces.
-You can cut it into 8-10 pieces for bigger size pastries.
+For bigger pastries, you can cut it into 8-10 pieces.

-- Shape every piece into a ball and, if necessary, weigh them to make sure they are the same size.
+- Shape every piece into a ball and, if necessary, weigh it to ensure it is the same size.

 - Place them on the table and cover them with plastic wrap so they don't dry out.